kairos-io/kairos/docs/content/installation/configuration.md

 ## Syntax

-`c3os` supports the standard cloud-init syntax and the extended one from the [cOS toolkit](https://rancher-sandbox.github.io/cos-toolkit-docs/docs/reference/cloud_init/).
+`c3os` supports the standard cloud-init syntax and the extended one from the [Elemental-toolkit](https://rancher.github.io/elemental-toolkit/docs/reference/cloud_init/).

 Examples using the extended notation for running k3s as agent or server are in [examples](https://github.com/c3os-io/c3os/tree/master/examples).